Jus-smi/NodeDemo/documentation (2).md

 #### Behavior:

 Equality expressions are used to check if values are equal or not equal to each other.
-This operation is left associative.
+Equality expressions evealuate to true or false.
+Equality expressions can also handle any type in CatScript.
+You can check the equality of values of the same type, but you can also check the equality of values that are of different types. true == 1 is a valid equality expression that would evaluate to false.
+Equality expressions are most useful when used in an if statement as the entry condition.

 ### Comparison Expression